-This course is a primary introduction to university level calculus.
-The topics of study include analytic geometry, limits, differentiation and integration of algebraic and transcendental functions.
-Emphasis is placed on calculus applications.
-Analytical reading and problem solving are required for success in this course.
-This course is intended for the transfer student planning to major in mathematics, computer science, physics, chemistry, engineering, or economics.
+This course is an introduction to universitylevel calculus requiring a strong background in algebra and trigonometry.
+The topics of study include analytic geometry, limits, differentiation and integration of algebraic and transcendental functions, and applications of derivatives and integrals.
+Emphasis is placed on calculus applications involving motion, optimization, graphing, and applications in the physical and life sciences.
+This course incorporates the use of technology.
+Analytical reading and problem solving are strongly emphasized in this course.
+This course is intended for students majoring in mathematics, computer science, physics, chemistry, engineering, or economics.
 AA/AS; CSU; UC Transfer Limitation: Mathematics (MATH) 121 and 150 combined: maximum credit, one course.